bridgedb/bridgedbjs/README.md

 ```

 ## More Complex Example
-Use ES2015, options and error handling.
+Use ES2015, options and error catching.
 ```js
 import BridgeDb from 'bridgedb';